KhalilAnas/eMadariss/README.md

 # eMadariss in english.

-You don't speak english?
-No worries, [english translation is over here: ](#eMadariss-en-francais:)

 ## What is it?

 It's a python program that creates a to-do list for my homework.